 Cassandra vs. MongoDB

 Are you considering Cassandra or MongoDB as the data store for your next project?
 Would you like to compare the two databases?
-Cassandra and MongoDB are both “NoSQL” databases, but the reality is that they are very different .
+Cassandra and MongoDB are both “NoSQL” databases, but the reality is that they are very different.
 They have very different strengths and value propositions – so any comparison has to be a nuanced one.
-Let’s start with initial requirements… Neither of these databases replace RDBMS, nor are they “ACID” databases.
+Let’s start with initial requirements… Neither of these databases replaces RDBMS, nor are they “ACID” databases.
 So If you have a transactional workload where normalization and consistency are the primary requirements, neither of these databases will work for you.
 You are better off sticking with traditional relational databases like MySQL, PostGres, Oracle etc. Now that we have relational databases out of the way, let’s consider the major differences between Cassandra and MongoDB that will help you make the decision.
 In this post, I am not going to discuss specific features but will point out some high-level strategic differences to help you make your choice.

 1. Expressive Object Model

 MongoDB supports a rich and expressive object model.
 Objects can have properties and objects can be nested in one another (for multiple levels).
-This model is very “object oriented” and can easily represent any object structure in your domain.
+This model is very “object-oriented” and can easily represent any object structure in your domain.
 You can also index the property of any object at any level of the hierarchy – this is strikingly powerful!
 Cassandra, on the other hand, offers a fairly traditional table structure with rows and columns.
 Data is more structured and each column has a specific type which can be specified during creation.

 Verdict: If your problem domain needs a rich data model then MongoDB is a better fit for you.